sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 - choosing a container runtime
 - Selecting and installing a CNI (container network interface)

-I’m going to be opinionated and make specific technology decisions such as using containerd and cilium so that you don't have to think about those decisions.
+I am going to be opinionated and make specific technology decisions such as using containerd and cilium so that you do not have to think about those decisions.

 ## Getting your Virtual Machines setup!
 The minimum requirements for a control plane node in kubernetes is 2gb of RAM and 2 CPUs.
 Since